gregorio-project/gregorio/UPGRADE.md

 In order to better match the new command naming conventions, the third argument of `\grecreatedim` and `\grechangedim` should now be `scaling` or `fixed` instead of `1` or `0`, respectively.

+#### Liquescence on bistropha and tristropha

+In order to be more consistent, making a bistropha or tristropha liquescent by adding `<` in gabc will now only affect the note thus marked.
+This means that a tristropha like `(gsss<)` will only show the final stropha as liquescent, which is different from the older behavior of making every stropha liquescent.
+If you prefer the old behavior, mark every note explicitly as liquescent with something like `(gs<gs<gs<)`.

 ## 3.0
 ### TeX Live 2013